'We're Out There' So Protect Us, Protesting Workers Tell Amazon, Target, Instacart

 The actions brought together employees of retail chains, including Target and Walmart, workers for delivery apps such as Instacart, as well as Amazon.

 It is unclear how many people joined in the protests.
 Organizers said thousands of workers had pledged to participate.
 But the companies said the protests involved few employees, and they did not represent the views of most workers.
 Target said it was aware of less than 10 employees who participated.
-Instacart, Whole Foods and Shipt said their operations were not affected.
+Amazon, Instacart, Whole Foods and Shipt said their operations were not affected.
 (Whole Foods is owned by Amazon and Shipt is owned by Target.)

 Some of those workers have held separate protests and walkouts in recent weeks.
 They said they came together in a general strike to highlight the similarities in their working conditions and demands.